Need Help Paying Your Bills?

 If you are a homeowner behind on mortgage and/or utilities, please email or call 802-810-8218 to make an appointment with a Champlain Housing Trust Housing Counselor to talk about options that are available to you.

-Now open!
-Vermont Housing Finance Agency (VHFA) is accepting applications for assistance from Vermont homeowners who are behind on their housing expenses due to the COVID-19 pandemic.
+Vermont Housing Finance Agency (VHFA) is managing applications for assistance from Vermont homeowners who are behind on their housing expenses due to the COVID-19 pandemic.
 Funded through the Federal American Rescue Plan Act, the Vermont Homeowner Assistance Program (Vermont HAP) provides grants to eligible Vermont homeowners for missed mortgage payments, property association fees, property taxes, and/or utilities.

 Visit Vermont HAP to check eligibility and apply.